 Las Vegas Pride – hosted by the Southern Nevada Association of PRIDE, Inc, their mission is to create safe and inclusive spaces and advocate for the LGBT+ community.
 From its first gay PRIDE Celebration in 1983, this has evolved into a massive event taking place in mid-October every year.
 The parade takes place at night in downtown and the festival is held at Sunset Park featuring performances and exhibitors.

-Hustlaball – Las Vegas’ biggest sex and cruise circuit party taking place in January each year.
+Hustlaball – Las Vegas’ biggest sex and dance party taking place in January each year.
 The only gay weekend of its kind in North America, its a mix of Circuit party with gay eroticism, kink, bondage and celebrity.
 Schedule of events include the Main Hustlaball on Saturday night, The Sexy Underwear Party on opening night and a special XXX MEN ONLY VIP night.

 Las Vegas Gay Rodeo – the Nevada Gay Rodeo Association has set out to preserve the Western lifestyle and keep the rodeo alive for Nevada’s LGBT community.
 Go to their website for upcoming events like a masquerade ball, cowboy bingo and its signature event, the BigHorn Rodeo.